 Although George R. Stewart was not a fan of the audio visual media of his day, after World War II he would find himself deeply involved in radio and film.
 He became a character on a radio mystery show (more about that in a later post); and he spent a week in the Kingdom of the Mouse – the Walt Disney Studios – helping Disney develop new ideas for films.
 Years later, that would lead to the production of two Disney movies based on two of Stewart’s best-selling novels.

 Disney was a Stewart fan – that’s clear from the letters Disney wrote to Stewart.
-The two men thought along similar lines, at least in terms of the relationship between humans and nature, and in the types of art that communicate those ideas.
+The two men thought along similar lines, at least in terms of the relationship between humans and nature, and in the types of art communicating such ideas.

 Disney was working on Bambi while Stewart was writing Storm.
 Bambi, which views the world from the perspective of non-human nature and portrays Man as dangerous to non-human nature, has many parallels with Storm.
 It is likely that Stewart did not see Bambi, since he was not a film-goer.
 But it is likely that Disney read and enjoyed Storm since he was a voracious reader and the book was a well-publicized best-seller.